 We have a podcast on copyright and moral rights.
 This is an interview between Arts Law lawyers, Suzanne Derry and Donna Robinson.

 The second podcast is on the increased promotion of works online whether on the art centre website, a digital exhibition by a gallery or on social media.
-We talk to Iris Bender and Annieka Skinner about their experiences moving into this area in 2020 and Suzanne Derry in conversation with Donna Robinson sets out the issues to consider.
+We talk to Iris Bendor and Annieka Skinner about their experiences moving into this area in 2020 and Suzanne Derry in conversation with Donna Robinson sets out the issues to consider.

-There are another two podcasts on the legal steps associated with consigning art works to a gallery and increasing their protection by registering them on the Personal Property Securities Register (PPSR).
-In these podcasts we hear of the experiences of two art centre managers, Annieka Skinner of Tjanpi Desert Weavers and Iris Bender of Iltja Ntjarra as they set up the necessary documents and processes.
+There are another two podcasts hosted by Donna Robinson on the legal steps associated with consigning art works to a gallery and increasing their protection by registering them on the Personal Property Securities Register (PPSR).
+In these podcasts we hear of the experiences of two art centre managers, Annieka Skinner of Tjanpi Desert Weavers and Iris Bendor of Iltja Ntjarra as they set up the necessary documents and processes.
 We also interview Stephen Dodds, a lawyer from the law firm Dentons, who explains what’s involved in registration on the PPSR and the ramifications of registering and not registering.
 Dentons are assisting Arts Law clients on a pro bono basis in registering their consignments on the PPSR.

 These podcasts were prepared for Desart members but are relevant for all art centres and art centre employees and anyone who is interested in some of the legal matters art centre managers need to deal with as part of their daily work life.

 You can find these podcasts on the Arts Law website and the Desart SAM database and they will be coming soon to iTunes and other distribution options.